 - The intention to carry out your own research project in either one of the two sections

 - Corporate communication: Public relations (PR), marketing, and more

 - Human resources management

-Vocational orientation and career guidance for students of the humanities and social sciences can be found at:
+- Career opportunities for students in the humanities and social sciences

 Studying abroad: what opportunities does the University of Stuttgart has to offer?